jyne/price-probe-scala/README.md

-# price-probe-go
+# price-probe-scala
-Price Probe Go is a middleware born to make sensed queries to serve nice and dry data.
+Price Probe Scala is a middleware born to make sensed queries to serve nice and dry data.

 ## Todos
  - [ ] Build a swagger with [swagger-ui](http://swagger.io/swagger-ui/) containing the REST points of the application